perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

 ### [Some tender money to me...]{#some_tender_money_to_me...}

 Formatting numbers gets even trickier when those numbers represent money.
-But `form` simply lets us specify how the local currency looks â including leading, trailing, or infix currency markers; leading, trailing, or circumfix negation markers; thousands separators; etc. â and then it formats it that way.
+But `form` simply lets us specify how the local currency looks – including leading, trailing, or infix currency markers; leading, trailing, or circumfix negation markers; thousands separators; etc. – and then it formats it that way.
 For example:

         my @amounts = (0, 1, 1.2345, 1234.56, -1234.56, 1234567.89);